-About half of the courses require candidates to sit a pre-interview written assessment in late October/ early November.
+About half of the courses require candidates to sit a Written Assessment: Pre-Registration Required in late October/ early November.
 If you are home-educated, you will need the help of a local school or college, or another authorised assessment centre.
 The school or assessment centre will need to register you for the relevant assessment, and also let you sit it in early November on their site.

 We realise that people choose home education for all kinds of reasons, whether these be educational preferences or life circumstances.
 If you will be 21 or over at the point of application, are applying with a disability, Specific Learning Difficulty or long-term illness, or have other extenuating circumstances, please ensure you read the relevant information on this site.